MicrosoftLearning/20486D-DevelopingASPNETMVCWebApplications/Instructions/20486D_MOD06_LAB_MANUAL.md

 #### Task 5: Add custom validation

-1. Create a new top-level folder, in the **ButterfliesShop** project by using the following information:
+1. Create a new top-level folder, in the **ButterfliesShop** project with the following information:

    - Folder name: **Validators**

-2. Create a new class for the custom validation by using the following information:
+2. Create a new class for the custom validation with the following information:

    - Name: **MaxButterflyQuantityValidation**
    - Folder: **Validators**